 The Old Town Hall, and the square in which it sits, Derby Square, have been able to hold onto their shared legacy with the prominent Derby family.
 Derby Square is not the only namesake of the family, all around Salem you can find tributes to the Derbys: Derby Wharf, Derby Street and a couple of waterfront Derby houses.

 The establishment of Derby Square and the Town Hall, were made possible by Benjamin Pickman Jr. and John Derby III.
 The duo, were of Salem's high society, they were also business partners and brothers-in-law.
 Pickman and Derby were the ones who offered the land to make the Square and Town Hall possible.

-However, there was one condition in their offering of the land, land were a majestic mansion once stood.
-That condition, was the city must construct a proper civic building on the property.
+However, there was one condition in their offering of the land.
+That condition was the city must construct a proper civic building on the property.
 A building open both for the public and commercial sides of the city.
 Their offer was accepted, and thus the development of Derby Square commenced.